 The survey limits can generally be defined as an 1,100' corridor (600' west and 500' east of centerline) beginning 300' south of the south abutment of the US 29 bridge over the Rivanna River and continuing north along US 29 to the center of the cross over approximately 300' north of the intersection with Towncenter Drive, about 2.2 miles in total length.
-The survey material provided in the RFP Information Package is dated October 2012 and does not cover the extents of the project, and shall require additional survey and SUE information to complete the survey.
-VDOT is currently updating the survey and will provide this information to the Offerors with or prior to the upcoming Addendum.
+The survey material provided in the RFP Information Package is dated October 2012 does not cover the extents of the project, and shall require additional survey and SUE information to complete the survey.
+The survey files provided under Berkmar Drive Extension RFP Conceptual Plans UPC 106137 contain partial survey coverage for US 29 Widening UPC 77383 and shall take precedence over survey files provided under US 29 Widening RFP Conceptual Plans in UPC 77383 when overlapping and duplicate survey information exists.